7 Effective Ways To Use Baking Soda For Teeth Whitening

 7. Baking Soda And Lemon Juice

-Baking soda and lemon juice make quite the abrasive pair.
-Both ingredients may help remove stains and whiten your teeth.
-However, use this remedy sparingly, as both are abrasive and may damage the top layer of your teeth.
-Moreover, research found that prolonged exposure to lemon juice could cause enamel erosion and severe damage to the teeth (10).
+Baking soda and lemon juice make quite the teeth whitening pair.
+Both ingredients may help remove or lighten stains to whiten your teeth.
+However, use this remedy sparingly, as both are abrasive and may damage the top layer of your teeth. research found that prolonged exposure to lemon juice could cause enamel erosion and severe damage to the teeth (11).

 You Will Need